st3v3nmw/obsidian-spaced-repetition/docs/docs/en/flashcards/reviewing.md

 2 | Reset | Reset the review schedule information - the review interval is set to 1 day, and the ease is set to the default value
 3 | Info | Shows the scheduling information for the card 4 | Skip | Skip the current card without reviewing
+5 | Delete | Delete the card from the note (Ctrl/Cmd + Click to force delete without confirmation)

 ### Context